Monte Rosa: Geographic setting and description

-Monte Rosa cover areas on both sides of the border between the Swiss canton of Valais and the Italian regions of Piedmont and Aosta Valley.
+Monte Rosa covers areas on both sides of the border between the Swiss canton of Valais and the Italian regions of Piedmont and Aosta Valley.
 The main summit of Monte Rosa is the Dufourspitze.
 On the Swiss side the town centre of Zermatt is about 13 km north-west and 3000 m below it.
 On the Italian side of the massif are located 9 km north-east Macugnaga in the Valle Anzasca,11 km south-east-south Alagna Valsesia in the Valsesia and 13 km Gressoney-La-Trinité in the Val de Gressoney, respectively, away from the summit.
 The different sides of the mountain greatly differ from each other.
 The Swiss west side is almost completely covered by large glaciers, tributaries of the 57 km2 large Gorner Glacier, descending progressively with gentle slopes and forming a large uninhabited glacial valley.
 The Italian east side consists of a 2400 m wall overlooking Macugnaga, whose snows feed the Belvedere Glacier at its base.
 The southeast face, culminating at the Signalkuppe, overlooks the piedmontese Valsesia and the Val de Gressoney in the autonomous region of Aosta Valley.

 The mountain is mainly covered by eternal snows and glaciers, except for its summit which is a rocky ridge orientated west–east, near to and perpendicular to the main watershed between Switzerland and Italy (the river basins of the Rhône and the Po on the Swiss and Italian side, respectively).
 The connecting point between them is the Grenzgipfel (Border Summit) right on the border, and therefore also the highest peak on the Italian side.
-Thus Monte Rosa is the highest mountain in the Alps whose summit is not on the main alpine watershed, although it is off by only 150 m.
+Thus, Monte Rosa is the highest mountain in the Alps whose summit is not on the main alpine watershed, although it is off by only 150 m.
 The Silbersattel (Silver Saddle) and Grenzsattel (Border Saddle) are the passes located north and south to the summit.
 The three main secondary summits of Monte Rosa are (from north to south): the Nordend (4609 m; north of the Dufourspitze), the Zumsteinspitze (4563 m; south of the Dufourspitze) and the Signalkuppe (4554 m; Punta Gnifetti), all of them being positioned right on the Swiss-Italian border.
 Other secondary summits are the Parrotspitze (4432 m), the Ludwigshöhe (4431 m) and the Vincentpiramid (4215 m).
-All of them originally have German names, since even the Italian valleys used to be by German-based Walsers inhabited valleys.
+All of them originally have German names, since even the Italian valleys used to be inhabited by German-based Walsers inhabited valleys.